COVID-19 pandemic in Tasmania

 The COVID-19 pandemic in Tasmania is part of the ongoing worldwide pandemic of the coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

 Timeline

 2020

 Scotch Oakburn College in Tasmania closed as a preemptive decision in fear of rising SARS-CoV-2 cases.
 It was to be closed from 16 March until at least 30 March.

 On 17 March, Tasmania declared a public health emergency.

 On 19 March, all "non-essential" travellers to Tasmania, including returning residents, were subject to a mandatory 14-day quarantine.

 State-wide lockdown

-Tasmania spent less than 2 months and 1 week in lockdown.
-On 31 March, Tasmania entered the period, much like other states.
+Tasmania spent less than two months under lockdown during the COVID-19 pandemic.
+On 31 March 2020, Tasmania entered a lockdown period, joining other Australian states and territories in implementing restrictions to limit the spread of COVID-19.
+The measures included restrictions on movement and gatherings, as well as the closure or suspension of various businesses and services.
 This was initially expected to last a month.
 Restrictions gradually eased in the following weeks.
 Travel restrictions within the state were lifted on the 5th of June 2020.

 Burnie outbreak

 On 12 April 2020, in response to an outbreak in Burnie, business restrictions were put in place for 14 days.
 It included the closure of most retail businesses except for those providing essential services, or those who can provide online services and home delivery.
 The North West Regional Hospital (NWRH) and North West Private Hospital (NWPH) were temporarily closed from Monday 13 April 2020, and staff, patients, and visitors since 27 March, were required to self-quarantine for 14 days.
 The self-quarantine affected up to 5,000 people.
 Additional testing was announced, and emergency medical teams from the Australian Defence Force were sent to Burnie to cover for hospital staff.

 On 1 August, the 2020 Tasmanian Legislative Council periodic election, deferred from 30 May to prevent the spread of COVID-19, took place.